themassiveone/themassiveone/experience.md

 ## Experience

-During the last few years I build a very wide understanding of most IT Topics.
+During the last few years I build a very wide understanding of most IT topics.

 ### Languages